-During my first two weeks at my internship, I’ve had the opportunity to go on the radio, to teach young children about birds and plants, and the opportunity to try my hand at graphic design by creating the new official logo for Forest Friends.
+During my first two weeks at my internship, I’ve had the opportunity to go on the radio, to teach young children about birds and plants, and the opportunity to try my hand at graphic design by creating our new official logo.
 I’ve dabbled in multiple jobs these past two weeks, but in doing so I’ve learned more about myself and what tasks I like and dislike.
 For instance, I’ve learned that as cool as it sounds to be a radio DJ, I don’t think I’d like being stuck in a quiet, sound-proof room for several hours each day.
 Rather, I much prefer the chaos of trying to teach to a group of preschoolers.
 As someone who is still struggling to decide what career to pursue post-college, I have really enjoyed the opportunity this internship has given me to explore a variety of roles.
 Of course, I haven’t been alone in exploring these roles.

 This internship has been an adventure so far, and I can’t wait for the variety of other crazy tasks and opportunities I’ll be given in the next 8 weeks!